ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_effects/index.rst

 Interpreting the GBD estimates is straightforward, once you have chased down all of the necessary definitions.
 The relevant estimates include a column for exposure level, as well as columns for 500 draws of relative risk values at each exposure level.
+These represent points on the continuous curve, which can then be approximated by interpolating these points.
-The GBD 2021 PAF calculator often selected a TMREL for each draw from a uniform distribution, but for some risk factors, analysts provided draws for the TMREL as well.
+The GBD 2021 PAF
+calculator often selected a TMREL for each draw from a uniform distribution, but for some risk factors, analysts provided draws for the TMREL as well.
 The precise calculation to go from exposure levels